alexluke/bnj-presentation/script.md

     [Demo: Close preview]

-You can also set these blocks to render from markdown or textile instead of HTML, which can make it easier for non-developers to edit.
+You can also set these blocks to render from markdown or textile, which are alternative markup languages that instead of can make it easier for non-developers to edit.

 ## Features